exceptionless/Website/content/docs/api/project-tokens.md

 ]
 ```

 You'll need the `id` field from this response to generate your new project-specific token.
 Let's generate that now.
 In addition to using the project ID, we will also need to pass in scopes for the token.
-In this case, we are going to pass in the `user` scope which provides admin access to the project.
+In this case, we are going to pass in the `client` scope which provides access to post events and read events, but doesn't provide full user-token access.
+[Read more about scopes here](./api-getting-started.md).

 ### Generate Project Token